-Hahndorf Walking Tours (HWT) is a business providing visitors to Hahndorf (the most visited location in South Australia) with a memorable and personalised tour of this unique Germanic Village.
+Hahndorf Walking Tours (HWT) is a business providing visitors to Hahndorf (the most visited location in South Australia) with a memorable and personalised walking tour of this unique Germanic Village.

-You’ll be rewarded with great memories and fantastic photographic opportunities to make your visit even more special.
+On the walking tour you’ll be rewarded with great memories and fantastic photographic opportunities to make your visit even more special.

-The road to Hahndorf beckons you on, each corner revealing a new delight and a promise of more to come.
+Every road to Hahndorf beckons you on, each corner revealing a new delight and a promise of more to come.

 Swept aside from the charms of the Adelaide Hills you arrive in Hahndorf where that promise is realised.